astrax3v2/wazuh-agent-auto-deploy/README.md

 # Combined Wazuh Agent Auto Deploy + Security Recommendation Enforcer

-This GitHub-ready package merges the previous Wazuh auto-deployment scripts and the security recommendation enforcer into **one combined workflow**.

 It installs, configures, hardens, validates, and reports Wazuh Agent readiness for:

 - Windows